-Concentration Courses 17
+Concentration Courses 17.0

 SWRK 610 And SWRK 620 And SWRK 625 And SWRK 650 And SWRK 655

 Advanced Courses 9.0

-Choose 9-12 credit hours.
+Choose 9 credit hours.
 SWRK 605 may be repeated.
 Select from the following: SWRK 605 Or SWRK 635

 Electives 3.0

-Select 3 to 6 credits
+Select 3 credits

 Master of Social Work.
 Children and Family Concentration.
 Advanced Standing

 Program Requirements Credits

 Total Credit Hours 35.0

 Baccalaureate degree from social work program accredited Council on Social Work Education (CSWE).
 Must have completed bachelor's degree in Social Work within five years of expected enrollment in the MSW Program.
-Cumulative GPA of 3.0.
+Cumulative GPA of 3.0 on 4.0 scale.
 Score on GRE (General Section).
-Three letters of recommendation.
+Three Recommendation for The Graduate School Forms.
+Letters of recommendation also may be submitted.
 Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, future career plans, (d) community involvement, and (e) personal quality that the applicant brings to the social work profession.

 Summer Session 6.0

 SWRK 606 And SWRK 608

-Fall Semester 16
+Fall Semester 16.0

 SWRK 605 And SWRK 610 And SWRK 620 And SWRK 625 And SWRK 650

 Spring Semester 13.0

 Choose 6 credit hours electives.
 And SWRK 635 And SWRK 655